What Happened to Ginger Smith: Artistry

 . . .

-I was living through to come into my own.
+Living through their Autism, ADHD, PDA to come into my own.

-We’re going to have the most beautiful, healing laugh about that.
+We’re going to have the most beautiful, healing, bellowing laugh about that.

 . . .